umigv/CV-Vision-Transformers/README.md

 Prerequisites:
 - Completed Onboarding project
 - Understanding of what ViTs are: Understanding [this](https://www.youtube.com/watch?v=NetSJM590Lo) video should be good enough.
 This is an important step and will make this project so much easier to understand and work through
-- PyTorch experience will help with most of this project.
+- (Optional) PyTorch experience will help with most of this project.
 Some parts it is not necessary like part 3 below so if you want you may start there and begin to learn PyTorch in parallel

+Rules:
+- There is a linked project under the project tabs that is to be used to document tasks.
+Please mark tasks accuractely based on their actual status to avoid confusion and allow for effecient asynchronous work.
+Thank you
+- Meet the Prerequisites before beggining work on the project

 # Places to Start